 - … and other things

-The Bad (but fixable with time)
+The Bad (but perhaps fixable with time)

 - Club interests are not aligned with “development”.
 There’s no incentive to “develop” a player.